INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Introduction

 \section{Introduction}

-\paragraph{} Accurate modeling of acoustic environments is fundamental to diverse applications, including architectural design, immersive audio rendering, and human–computer interaction~\cite{koyama2025past}.
-While techniques for room acoustics and open-field settings are relatively mature, car cabins have recently emerged as a critical yet underexplored application space.
-Unlike conventional rooms, cabins are compact, irregularly shaped enclosures with a heterogeneous mix of reflective and absorptive materials, whose acoustic responses are further complicated by their highly dynamic usage—seats recline, windows open, passengers ~\cite{yoshimura2012modal}.
+Accurate modeling of acoustic environments is fundamental for various applications, including architectural design, immersive audio rendering, and human–computer interaction~\cite{koyama2025past}.
+While acoustics in rooms and open-field settings continues to be extensively studied, acoustic study of complex confined environments remains critical yet underexplored~\cite{cheer2012active, yanagidate2014car}.
+Unlike conventional large rooms, these environments, such as car cabins, are often compact, irregularly shaped enclosures with a heterogeneous mix of reflective and absorptive materials.
+Particularly in automotive settings, acoustic responses are further complicated by highly dynamic usage—seats recline, windows open, and passenger configurations shift~\cite{yoshimura2012modal}.
 These properties create transfer characteristics that are difficult to capture using traditional measurement or simulation pipelines.
-At the same time, the acoustic environment inside the cabin is becoming central to the in-vehicle experience, enabling high-fidelity entertainment and safety-critical spatial alerts.
-Modern audio pipelines, such as Dolby Atmos and Sony 360 Reality Audio, aspire to deliver immersive sound in vehicles but require precise characterization of these transfer functions.
+At the same time, the acoustic environment inside these spaces is becoming central to the user experience, enabling high-fidelity entertainment and safety-critical spatial alerts.
+Modern immersive audio standards and object-based spatial audio formats~\cite{novotny2024introducing, proper2020surround} aspire to deliver seamless sound in vehicles and smart spaces; however, their efficacy relies on the precise characterization of these transfer functions.
 Existing approaches rely on labor-intensive manual tuning, extensive in-situ measurements, or costly simulations based on idealized CAD models, all of which degrade under real-world perturbations.
-These factors collectively motivate the need for a data-driven, physically grounded, and adaptive modeling framework that can generalize across diverse cabin conditions while preserving perceptual fidelity and spatial audio quality.
+These factors collectively motivate the need for a data-driven, physically grounded, and adaptive modeling framework that can generalize under diverse conditions while preserving perceptual fidelity and spatial audio quality.

-\paragraph{} Recent advances in neural implicit representations (INRs)~\cite{molaei2023implicit,zhang2025neural} provide a compelling alternative to handcrafted acoustic models.
-INRs learn continuous, resolution-agnostic mappings from spatial coordinates to signal values using multilayer perceptrons, enabling geometry-free reconstruction of complex fields.
-Extensions such as Neural Acoustic Fields (NAF)~\cite{luo2022learning}, INRAS~\cite{su2022inras}, and AV-NeRF~\cite{liang2023av} have shown that impulse responses can be compactly encoded by learning emitter–receiver transfer functions directly from data.
-Yet these models predominantly operate in the time domain and treat individual frequency components uniformly.
-For car cabins, however, both physical acoustics and human perception demand frequency-selective modeling: low-frequency modes dominate room-scale resonances, speaker crossovers introduce mid-band artifacts, and perceptual salience varies with spectral weighting of phase and magnitude.